Nishkalkashyap/notes/edfora/coding-platforms.md

 | Team    | $2996 for 4 months | 100 interviews / month && **CodeScreen** && **CodePair** |

 ###### CodePair
 CodePair lets you conduct real-time technical interviews and evaluate candidates' technical skills.
-You can engage with candidates from anywhere through live chat, audio, and video, all in one browser, enabling a fully interactive interview experience.
+You can engage with candidates from anywhere through live chat, audio, and video, all in one browser, enabling a fully interactive interview experience

 ###### CodeScreen
 CodeScreen lets you thoroughly evaluate candidates' actual coding skills and screen in great candidates.
-Create a challenge to assess the exact skill set that you’re hiring for, invite candidates to solve your challenges, and review scores.
+Create a challenge to assess the exact skill set that you’re hiring for, invite candidates to solve your challenges, and review scores